 When it comes to creating and managing your dataflow pipelines, the graphical user interfaces of StreamSets Control Hub and StreamSets Data Collector put the complete power of our robust Data Operations Platform at your fingertips.
 There are times, however, when a more programmatic approach may be needed, and those times will be significantly more enjoyable with the release of version 3.2.0 of the StreamSets SDK for Python.
 In this post, I’ll describe some of the SDK’s new functionality and show examples of how you can use it to enable your own data use cases.

 New Data Collector Engine Control Functionality

 The latest release of the StreamSets SDK for Python includes a number of new features to automate interactions with StreamSets Data Collector instances.
 To demonstrate these, we’ll follow a typical development workflow where a user designs a pipeline, runs it and takes a snapshot to validate that the data is being processed as expected, confirms that neither the Data Collector instance nor the pipeline complain of any errors, and then repeats the process until the expected results are achieved.
 We’ve picked just a handful of new functionality to demonstrate below, but read our SDK documentation for more details.

-After opening a Python 3 interpreter and creating an instance of the DataCollector class to communicate with your SDC instance, pipelines are built with a PipelineBuilder object (in the example below, we assume a Data Collector running on
+After opening a Python 3 interpreter and creating an instance of the DataCollector class to communicate with your Data Collector instance, pipelines are built with a PipelineBuilder object (in the example below, we assume a Data Collector running on